5 Reasons Your Company Should Use Employee Monitoring Software

 Protect your company from threats

-It is hard to estimate how many employees are involved in corporate espionage.
-(For a definition of corporate espionage, check out UpGuard.)
+It is hard to estimate how many employees are involved in corporate espionage, according to Forbes.
 Some experts believe that it is between five and ten percent, while others have claimed that a quarter of workers leak some sort of company data.
 Regardless of where you sit on that spectrum, there is one thing we can all agree on: There are some bad apples out there.
 Don’t let your company become their next victim.
 If you want to know if your staff can be trusted, you need an employee monitoring software.

 Keep a handle on costs